 Steve enjoys biking to work each day as well as fishing and kayaking.
 He and his wife Anne also love spending time with their granddaughter.

 Steve is also known for his tremendous generosity.
-Steve and Gary established a $1 million dollar endowment to pay the full college tuition of any graduate of their high school alma mater, Paxon High, if they were accepted and enrolled at the University of North Florida.
+Steve and Gary established a $1 million endowment to pay the full college tuition of certain graduates of their high school alma mater, Paxon High, who are accepted, enrolled and qualify for financial aid at the University of North Florida.
 To this day, almost 100 students have benefited from this opportunity.
-Other contributions include $1 million dollar donation to boost education at five inner-city elementary schools, $2 million dollar donation to Edward Waters College and most recently a fund was established to help staff Jacksonville’s parks over the summer so young people would have a safe place to play.
+Other contributions include a $1 million donation to boost education at five inner-city elementary schools, a $2 million donation to Edward Waters College and most recently a fund established to help staff Jacksonville's parks over the summer so young people would have a safe place to play.